tylerreckart/reckart.blog/posts/finding-an-outlet.md

 ![A landscape scene shot in Great Smoky Mountains National Park with a large format view camera](https://s3.us-east-2.amazonaws.com/reckart.blog-images/lorien-blog-2.jpg)

-Finding photography, and large format film photography has brought that creative energy back to the background.
+Finding photography, and large format film photography has brought that creative energy back from the background.
 It is something that I have grown incredibly passionate about over the few years since I fell into the hobby.
 I think we all need an outlet, and I feel very grateful to have found mine.